Sheku Bayoh family in ‘brutally honest’ meeting with Police Scotland chief

 “So once the public inquiry ends, we expect the Solicitor General to do her job.”

-On Tuesday, a Crown Office and Procurator Fiscal Service (COPFS) spokesperson said: “COPFS continues to be supportive of the inquiry as a source of transparency and accountability.
+On Tuesday, a Crown Office and Procurator Fiscal Service (COPFS) spokesman said: “COPFS continues to be supportive of the inquiry as a source of transparency and accountability.

 “We welcome every opportunity to reflect upon our work and identify any possible areas for improvement.